cfshi/coronavirus/MREB.app.md

 a) what will be done with any data collected up to the point of withdrawal, and
 b) consequences withdrawal might have on the participant, including any effect that withdrawal may have on the participant(s) incentive/reimbursement or continuation of services (if applicable).

-Incomplete survey will be deemed as invalid and won't be collected.
-There will be no consequences from  incompleting the survey anytime before it reaches the end.
+Incomplete surveys will be discarded.
+There will be no consequences for withdrawal.

 # 16.12 Explain why a participant cannot withdraw their data after it has been submitted/collected (e.g. data collection was anonymous).